driessenslucas/researchproject/Thesis.md

 **Commentary**:
 The MSE graphs track the learning accuracy and error management of DDQN and DQN over time.
 DDQN achieves the lowest and most stable MSE values, signifying its effective learning and strong capability in minimizing prediction errors.
 DQN also performs well with relatively stable MSE, though slightly higher than DDQN, indicating competent but less optimal error reduction.
 In contrast, AC shows higher and more variable MSE values, pointing to less effective learning and greater difficulties in managing prediction errors.
 These fluctuations suggest AC struggles to consistently reduce errors, impacting its overall performance.
 The comparison highlights DDQN’s superior accuracy and error management, with DQN as a strong contender, while AC requires further optimization to enhance its learning stability and efficiency.

 Unlike DDQN and DQN, Proximal Policy Optimization (PPO) and Q-learning do not utilize Mean Squared Error (MSE) for evaluating performance.
 Instead, PPO focuses on a loss function derived from the clipped surrogate objective, ensuring stable updates by constraining policy changes within a specified threshold.
 Q-learning relies on the difference between expected and received rewards to update its Q-values.
-Consequently, the performance and learning stability of PPO and Q-learning are gauged through their respective loss functions rather than MSE.
+Consequentially, the performance and learning stability of PPO and Q-learning are gauged through their respective loss functions rather than MSE.

 ### 4. Mean Squared Error (MSE) Over Time